Haggai the prophet

 Ezra 1:1-4:5 describes this period from the Jewish point of view:

-Cyrus decreed that the Jews could return to Judah if they wished (many didn't), with royal authorization to rebuild the temple (Ezra 1:2).
+Cyrus decreed that the Jews could return to Judah if they wished.
+However many chose to remain in Persia.
+They received royal authorization to rebuild the temple (Ezra 1:2).
 According to Ezra, Cyrus claimed that the Lord, the God of heaven has given him all the kingdoms of the earth and he has charged him to build him a house in Jerusalem (Ezra 1:2).
 The Cyrus Cylinder, in the British Museum, records that Cyrus rebuilt temples in Babylon and restored gods to their places.
 His prayer, "May all the gods who I have placed in their sanctuaries address a daily prayer in my favour" - shows his syncretistic outlook.
 He was counting on the help of all gods, including Yahweh.

-Cyrus had returned all the images collected by Nabonidus and Neb to their own shrines.
-As there was no image of Yahweh, the vessels taken by Neb were returned to Jerusalem.
+Cyrus had returned all the images collected by Nabonidus and Nebuchadnezzar to their own shrines.
+As there was no image of Yahweh, the vessels taken by Nebuchadnezzar were returned to Jerusalem.
 50,000 returned with the vessels which Nebuchadnezzar had taken in 536 BC.
-Ezra ch 2 gives a long list of returning exiles.
+Ezra gives a long list of returning exiles (Ezra 2).

 The altar was set up within the ruins of the temple and the sacrifices started (Ezra 3:1-6).
 There was an official grant of timber from Cyrus to start the project (Ezra 3:7).
 A celebration and thanksgiving was held to mark the start of the rebuilding programme (Ezra 3:8-13).